HISTORY

 HISTORICAL CONTEXT

-The War in Southeast Asia, the Khmer Rouge, and Killing Fields in Cambodia forced many Cambodians to migrate to Long Beach in hopes to find an opportunity to rebuild their lives and community.
-Due to ongoing organizing efforts of Cambodia Town Inc. and Midtown Business Improvement District, in collaboration with Councilmember Dee Andrews, the East Anaheim Street corridor was officially designated as Cambodia Town on July 3rd, 2007.
+The War in Southeast Asia, the Khmer Rouge, and the Killing Fields forced many Cambodians to migrate to Long Beach to rebuild their lives and community.
+Through organizing by Cambodia Town Inc. and the Midtown Business Improvement District, with Councilmember Dee Andrews, the East Anaheim Street corridor was officially designated as Cambodia Town on July 3, 2007.
+That designation recognized a community already building businesses, cultural institutions, and neighborhood pride along the corridor.

 COMMUNITY